 Used Passenger Aircraft

 The amount of passenger aircraft used in cargo flights corresponds to the number of passenger aircraft of the total passenger fleet used in cargo operations.
-The KPI helps us to understand the degree of passenger aircraft involvement.
-Or in other words: The number of passenger aircraft performing cargo flights in relation to the cargo fleet.
+Thus, the KPI helps us to understand the degree of passenger aircraft involvement.
+Or, in other words: The number of passenger aircraft performing cargo flights about the cargo fleet.